Car Insurance for High-Risk Drivers

 Frequently Asked Questions

-How do I get out of needing to buy high-risk insurance?
+How do I get out of needing to buy high-risk coverage?

 You can take steps to lower your risk and improve your standing with insurance companies.
 Avoiding accidents, practicing good driving habits, improving your credit, and owning a safe car can all help improve your chances of being able to lower your risk.
 Successfully lowering your risk can help you get better rates and save hundreds of dollars.
 This should be a priority for anyone who is either in danger of becoming or who is already high-risk.

 You can stay high-risk for three to five years because of how long tickets and accidents stay on your record.
-Insurers only check drivers’ records on occasion, so it can be difficult to get back into good standing.
-The best thing you can do is to just try and improve your record and credit score if need be.
+Insurers only scan your driving history periodically, so it can be difficult to get back into good standing.
+The best thing you can do is to just try and improve your driver record and credit score if need be.
 It’s an unfortunate situation to be in, but there is hope that you can get out of it.

 Yes.
 Companies have the right to deny potential customers car insurance because they view them as high-risk.
 Insurers can also cancel your policy under some circumstances.
 According to the Insurance Information Institute (III), those reasons include: